 When using social media do remember that people don’t always want to see sales pitches.
 The idea is to show the personal side of the business and talk about related items.
 Doing this will build an audience that you can then promote to.

-The UK Beaches Guide (originally started as Coast Radar) is really here to help small tourism businesses compete with the big companies.
+Coast Radar is really here to help small tourism businesses compete with the big companies.
 The site and social media channels are only about one thing and so all our visitors are actively involved.
 Our charges are set to an affordable yearly amount that helps us promote your business.

 We put the same level of effort into our big customers like the hotel and cottage companies as the independently owned B&B or beach side cafe.
 Get in touch as we love the UK coast and want to promote the UK beaches, coast and associated small businesses.